 Many of us have items in or around our homes that we’ve been meaning to get rid of for years.
-We walk by these things regularly, on our way elsewhere, occasionally thinking, “I really should see if I can sell that thing,” though it can be a while before we take the initiative and make the next step.
+We walk by these things regularly, on our way elsewhere, occasionally thinking, “I really should see if I can sell that thing,” though it can be a while before we take the initiative and clear up some space.

-In General Natividad, a village in the Luzon region of the Philippines, a Suzuki “carry vehicle,” once used to transport children to and from distant schools, had been parked in the same spot for years.
+In General Natividad, a village in the Luzon region of the Philippines, a Suzuki carry vehicle, once used to transport children to and from distant schools, had been parked in the same spot for years.
 Broken-down and idle, the repairs necessary to get it running again cost more than the vehicle was worth.
-It waited patiently, broken-down and idle in front of the local daycare center until someone thought of a better idea.
+It waited patiently in front of the local daycare center until someone thought of a better idea.
 One day, someone did.

-Even in harvest months, when income is all but guaranteed, the money covers only the basics, with very little left over to spare.
-In rainy months, when farm work is unavailable and temporary work in construction or domestic service doesn’t bring in enough money to make ends meet, many families are forced to take out loans from lenders whose interest rates keep borrowers buried, collecting on what’s owed from what little money comes in from the next paycheck, deepening the cycle of debt.
+Even in harvest months, when income is all but guaranteed, the money covers only the basics, with very little left over.
+In rainy months, when farm work is unavailable and temporary jobs in construction or domestic service don’t bring in enough money to make ends meet, many families are forced to take out loans from lenders whose interest rates keep borrowers buried, collecting on what’s owed from what little money comes in from the next paycheck, deepening the cycle of debt.

 Low-Interest, High Enthusiasm

-While this is a small story, it’s emblematic of the difference between the results of Outreach’s unique approach to sustainable change within communities and the results that would likely come from a “hand-out” process to developing impoverished populations.
-In a community where the broken-down Suzuki was given as a gift with no follow-up to a community who lacked organization and empowerment, it likely would have remained parked and rotting until it was swallowed by the landscape or dismantled for scrap and parts.
-Instead, SBPPV discussed their options and found a way to capture the remaining value of the vehicle—itself the centerpiece of an earlier project to aid children in their trips to school—and used profits to sustain their progress through a loan program to continue providing benefits to their group for a long time to come.
+While this is a small story, it’s symbolic of the difference between the results of Outreach’s unique approach to sustainable change within communities and the results that would likely come from a gift-based process to developing impoverished communities.
+In a community where the broken-down Suzuki was given as a gift with no follow-up to a community who lacked organization and empowerment, it likely would have remained parked and rotting until it was swallowed by the landscape or scavanged for parts and scrap metal.
+Instead, SBPPV discussed their options and found a way to capture the remaining value of the vehicle, which was itself the centerpiece of an earlier project to transport children in their trips to school– and used profits to sustain their progress through a loan program to continue providing benefits to their group into the future.

 When members of SBPPV found themselves empty-handed, they chose to feel around for anything they could use to benefit their community, rather than throwing their hands up in surrender to circumstance.
-Not only did they succeed in doing a little tidying up around their village by selling the inert Suzuki, they found a way to use the proceeds fairly to benefit everyone involved in working to break the cycle of poverty.
+Their success tidied up their community by selling the Suzuki, and a way to use the proceeds to fairly benefit everyone involved in working to sustainably break the cycle of poverty.
 Together, they will.